eladnoor/equilibrator/classic_rxns/source/tca.rst

 Constructing the TCA Cycle
 ----------------------------------------------------------
-We are left with the task of building a cycle for the metabolism of acetyl-CoA to CO2 and electrons that passes produces the central amine acceptors α-ketoglutarate and oxaloacetate "on the way."
+We are left with the task of building a cycle for the metabolism of acetyl-CoA to CO2 and electrons that uses the central amine acceptors α-ketoglutarate and oxaloacetate as scaffolds.
+We'll do this by considering the two arms of this cycle - from α-ketoglutarate and oxaloacetate and back again.

 α-Ketoglutarate to Oxaloacetate
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^